Home/Blog/Health Conditions/Disease Management/How Pain Relief Medications Affect Liver and Kidney Health

 NSAIDs are more likely to affect kidney function, while paracetamol primarily affects the liver at high doses.
 Prostaglandins are the local hormones in the kidneys that help to regulate blood flow into the kidneys, regulate water and sodium balance, and stimulate renin release.
 NSAIDs suppress prostaglandins.
 In healthy people with normal kidney function and adequate hydration, occasional NSAID use does not cause significant problems.
 But in situations where blood flow to the kidneys is already reduced, suppressing prostaglandins can cause the blood vessels leading to the kidneys to narrow, reducing filtration and potentially causing acute kidney injury (AKI) [2].

 This risk is higher in people who are dehydrated; elderly; have high blood pressure, heart disease, or existing kidney disease; or who are taking other medicines that affect kidney function, such as diuretics [2].
-The National Kidney Foundation advises that people with any stage of kidney disease speak to their doctor before taking NSAIDs, even over-the-counter versions.
+The National Kidney Foundation guidance that anyone with kidney disease should avoid NSAIDs without medical advice reflects a real clinical concern: in patients with even mildly reduced kidney function (eGFR below 60), NSAID use is associated with a measurably higher risk of acute kidney injury compared with the general population.

 Prolonged overuse of NSAIDs at high doses can lead to a gradual and permanent loss of kidney function, known as analgesic nephropathy [2].